carlignn/carlgaspar-nostyleplease/content/projects/carldss-custom-collectible-cards.md

 ##

-I've created Carldss as a token/reward for the basketball players of our [rec league](/posts/i-was-an-announcer-today).
+I've created Carldss as a token/reward for the basketball players of our [REC LEAGUE](/posts/i-was-an-announcer-today).
 It's a custom designed card with the players' information, stats, the league, and player image.
+Check my [RANGE](/carldss).

 I'm hoping to include more leagues and improve my network.
 Reach out to me in my [SOCIALS](/socials) if you want one.